illyak/DAQ_CLASS/Project_Log.md

 Feb 4, 2020

 Thinking about the outline dimensions of the board to carry those couple schematic parts there led me to the BeagleBone Black profile which is a preloaded template in the KiCAD.
 How handy!
 There are also Arduino, Raspberry Pi and a couple other template outlines.
 So.....
 I was thinking exactly about making this board as a "cape" as add-on boards on the BeagleBone are called.
+T

-The I2C serial is one of many peripherals.
+Rather than that FTDI cable, the I2C serial bus is one of many peripherals on the Beagle.
 You just have to hook up the right pins.

 What about Raspberry Pi...?
+Also a great part but more for video and flashy MAKER applications.
+It seems the Beagle is better for industrial, connectivity, robotics, IoT and general engineering stuff, hooking low-level hardware to high-level software.
+Beagle's processor is a TI part... :) Don't laugh.
+The company can pay for the boards.

+**I don't see why Jupyter Notebook wouldn't run on the Beagle.**

+There was another processor I once looked at, the PYNQ FPGA from Xilinx.
+But it doesn't look like anything has happened with that, and/or it's too far out for these purposes.
+Reading sensors and logging data doesn't need that much horsepower.
+Xilinx documentation is known to be awful in the industry.